CS 8803 SRD - Sonification Lab Research and Design Studio:

 Virtual Meetings ONLY, via MS Teams (link below)

-In-person meeting (only when required) in JS Coon Psychology Building
+In-person meeting (only if required) in JS Coon Psychology Building

 Room 217